thosgood/this-weeks-finds/markdown/151-200/week167.md

 at [gr-qc/9904026](http://xxx.lanl.gov/abs/gr-qc/9904026).

 What other ways might we detect quantum gravity effects?
 One is to look for dispersion of light as it passes through the vacuum.
-Maxwell\'s equations say that in the vacuum the speed of light is independent of its wavelength.
-But if spacetime is \"grainy\" at short distance scales, this might not be exactly correct.
+Maxwell's equations say that in the vacuum the speed of light is independent of its wavelength.
+But if spacetime is "grainy" at short distance scales, this might not be exactly correct.
 If the velocity were frequency-dependent, a pulse of radiation would get slightly smeared out as it travels along through empty space.